Study of a Stork

-Study of a Stork (1781), originally from the Impey Album, is a life size watercolor painting in Mughal style, by Shaykh Zayn al-Din, one of the three artists employed by Lady Impey.
+Study of a Stork (1781), originally from the Impey Album, is a life-size watercolor painting of a juvenile painted stork in the Company painting style, by Shaykh Zayn al-Din, one of the three artists employed by Lady Impey.
 It depicts a stork eating a snail, with its measurements listed to the left of the drawing.
 The painting was bought by Jacqueline Kennedy in the 1970s, before being acquired by the Khosrovani-Diba collection.
-At Sotheby's it is known as the Kennedy Stork.
+At Sotheby's it was called the Kennedy Stork.